FunnelKit

 First, let’s understand the WooCommerce checkout URL parameters we will use to create a custom direct checkout URL.

-Now, let’s check how you can use these parameters to create custom add to cart links.
+Now, let’s check how you can use these parameters to create custom add-to-cart links.

-Creating direct checkout URLs for simple products
+Create direct checkout URLs for simple products

 First, you need to find the product ID.
 Go to your WordPress admin panel, and go to Products ⇒ All Products.